***ROUTE DETAILS FOR 2023 ARE NOT UPDATED***

 Odyssey of the VOG: Grand Depart

-The Odyssey of the VOG is a 350+ mile route with about 32,000 total feet of elevation gain.
+The 2024 Odyssey of the VOG route is a 354 mile route with about 32,770 total feet of elevation gain.
 The terrain ranges from smooth tarmac to plum-sized boulder-gravel, but most of the route is somewhere in between, a rideable but often vibration-heavy gravel that is synonymous with the timber roads of the Oregon Coast range.

 Route